 Just as there are standards for determining the design of bike tire valves or the size of toilet paper, there are also standards around VPN systems.
 OpenVPN is one such standard, widely used and very secure when implemented correctly.
-OpenVPN’s protocol consists of a few moving parts, each with different possible configurations, and some configurations more secure than others.
+OpenVPN’s protocol consists of a few moving parts, each with different possible configurations, some more secure than others.
 The authentication part of the protocol ensures that you are the VPN customer you say you are and not someone trying to impersonate you.
-The “handshake” at the beginning of your connection sets the encryption keys for your VPN session and finally, a data encryption cipher uses those keys for the actual encryption of data as it travels through a VPN connection.
+The “handshake” at the beginning of your VPN connection sets the encryption keys for your session and, finally, a data encryption cipher uses those keys for the actual encryption of data as it travels through a VPN connection.

 For a VPN provider’s OpenVPN configuration options, these are ideal settings for secure VPN usage:

 In addition to DNS and IPv6 leaking issues, there’s also the matter of any network activity your devices broadcast before they get a chance to connect to your VPN provider.
-Some VPN providers will offer software to connect to their VPN, and feature the ability to block all network traffic until VPN connection is made, sometimes called an “always on” feature or “kill switch.”
+Some VPN providers will offer software to connect to their VPN and feature the ability to block all network traffic until the VPN connection is made, sometimes called a “kill switch.”
 Look for this feature to block other potential leakage.
-The layering of a growing number of new protocols and systems may also not always be tested to play nicely with OpenVPN, and it’s important to keep an eye out for what new protocols emerge and how they interact with your VPN usage.
+The layering of a growing number of new protocols and systems may also not always have been tested to see if they play nicely with OpenVPN or WireGuard, and it’s important to keep an eye out for what new protocols emerge and how they interact with your VPN usage.